 - Application: Mountain

 - Cyclone Crossmark: If you are looking for a great mountain bike tire that offers value for money, Maxxis Crossmark is the tire you are looking for.
-It is well known as an all-condition tire Apart from the 26″ version, we have a 29″ version too.
+It is well known as an all-condition tire.
+Apart from the 26″ version, there are options for larger wheels too.

-- Tread design: The continuous center tread are fast toling and have enough space between them to grip wet rocks and enable exact cornering.
+- Tread design: The continuous center treads are fast rolling and have enough space between them to grip wet rocks and enable exact cornering.
 On straight-line courses, speed is excellent too.
+To ensure good cornering, elevated side knobs have been incorporated on the tire tread.

-- Puncture technology: Silkworm has been incorporated into the casing here to make the tire more resistant to punctures.
+- Puncture technology: Silkworm has been incorporated into the casing here to make the tire more resistant to punctures and tear.
+The tire sidewall will be reinforced too.
+Pointy objects or rocks cannot make their way through the tire structure and poke through.

-At 530 grams, the CrossMark will fly on pavements, trails, and on fire roads.
-The knobs can dig into gravel and heavy sand really well while accelerating remarkably.
+At 530 grams, this 26 inch Cyclone Maxxis CrossMark that comes with an internal width of 2.1 ” will fly on pavements, trails, and on fire roads.
+The knobs are able to dig into gravel and heavy sand really well while accelerating remarkably.
 If the surface was dry, traction improved even more as the tire was able to grab onto roots of trees while climbing and stuck onto rocks.
 Traction is superb on dry surfaces, as the tire effortlessly grips roots on climbs and sticks to all types of rock.
-In loose areas, the tire did spin out to some extent.
-Since we ran the tires a bit firmer for our test runs, your experience might be a little different.
+In areas that were loose areas, the tire did spin out to some extent.
 As we used the tire on the rear wheel we cannot comment on how it performs coming downhill or during braking.
 However, what we can state from our experience is that it should do well coming downhill too.
+Since we ran the tire a bit firm for our test runs, your experience might be a little different.

 Cyclone Maxxis CrossMark MTB Tire